ssimpo/gulp/README.md

 npx gulp test
 ```

 If the file was stored at _./gulp/test/browser_ then your gulp task will be called **'test:browser'**.
-Augment will also respect the displayName property of your task function (as gulp does), so you can override thhe task name as follows:
+Augment will also respect the displayName property of your task function (as gulp does), so you can override the task name with:

 ```javascript
 function task(done) {